The idea of conducting an exit interview may seem like a matter of inconvenience to many.

 The period of departure is an uncomfortable time for both the employer and the exiting employee.

-Whenever possible, the exit interview should be done by someone other than the departing employee's supervisor.
+Whenever possible, the exit interview should get led by someone other than the departing employee's supervisor.
 Your best bet is to have someone from the hr department conduct the interview.
-Hold the interview in a private location (e.g. a conference room) and keep the interview short.
+Interview in a private location (e.g., a conference room) and keep the conversation short.

-A departing employee will probably not want to be stuck in an hour-long meeting on their last day.
+A departing employee will probably not want to get stuck in an hour-long meeting on their last day.
 Give them the choice of when and how do they want to do their exit interviews.
-In case of a face to face interview, try to keep the conversation open, honest and to the point.
+In case of a face to face interview, try to keep the conversation open, honest, and to the point.

-6. Communicate The Value Of Feedback To The Exiting Employee
+6. Communicate The Value Of Feedback To The Departing Employee

-Remember that some employees will be hesitant to share honest responses because they worry that negative feedback may lead to a bad reference.
+Remember that some departing employees feel hesitant to share honest responses because they worry that negative feedback may lead to a bad reference.